DD-Dhivya/DD-Dhivya/README.md

 ---
 ### :hammer_and_wrench: Portfolio :
-This repository showcases my projects, highlighting my skills in:
+This repository showcases my projects, highlighting my skills in: <br>
-📊 Excel – Data cleaning, analysis, and visualization
+📊 Excel – Data cleaning, analysis, and visualization<br>
-📂 SQL – Querying, data transformation, and optimization 📈 Power BI – Interactive dashboards and business intelligence reports
+📂 SQL – Querying, data transformation, and optimization<br>
+📈 Power BI – Interactive dashboards and business intelligence reports<br>

 Explore my projects to see how I turn raw data into actionable insights!